yyyylllj/l2/README.md

 # l2
 Run all files on pytorch.
 Please configure the environment with in the Requirement.txt.

-Net on Cifar10.py is the code to train a network with L_2,∞normlzation on trainingset Clfar10.

 Net on MNIST.py is the code to train a network with L_2,∞normlzation on trainingset MNIST.

 The program can run directly.
 Their outputs are the accuracy of each round on test set in the training.